James D. Morrow: Biography

 Morrow has been a professor of political science at the University of Michigan since 2000.
 He graduated from the California Institute of Technology with a Bachelor of Science in Mathematics in 1978 and from the University of Rochester with a Ph.D. in Political Science in 1982.

-He has had appointments at the Graduate Institute of International Studies in Geneva (as a visiting professor from 2006–2007), at the Hoover Institution (as a visiting fellow from 2001–2004 and as a senior research fellow from 1989–2000), at Stanford University (as a professor from 1996–2000), and at the University of Rochester (as a visiting associate professor from 1992–1993).
+He has had appointments at the Graduate Institute of International Studies in Geneva (as a visiting professor from 2006 to 2007), at the Hoover Institution (as a visiting fellow from 2001 to 2004 and as a senior research fellow from 1989 to 2000), at Stanford University (as a professor from 1996 to 2000), and at the University of Rochester (as a visiting associate professor from 1992 to 1993).

 Morrow's research focus on international norms, crisis bargaining, the causes of war, military alliances, power transition theory, links between international trade and conflict, and the role of international institutions in the creation of international law.

 In 2014, Morrow was elected to the American Academy of Arts and Sciences.
 In 1994, he received the Karl Deutsch Award from the International Studies Association.
 He is a member of the editorial boards of American Political Science Review, International Organization, the Journal of Conflict Resolution, the Journal of Politics, and International Studies Quarterly.
-He served on the National Science Foundation Advisory Panel for Political Science from 1995-1997.
+He served on the National Science Foundation Advisory Panel for Political Science from 1995 to 1997.